xunil17/ShengJi/README.md

 # ShengJi

-(Game played with 2 decks of cards)
+Game played with 2 decks of cards and 4 people (2 teams of 2)

 3 stages of game: